chewygore9/Soragen1/replit.md

 - Web interface with copy-to-clipboard functionality
 - Generates 2 prompts at a time
 - Style Cycler: Generates 5 variants of the same scene with different creative treatments
+- Download JSON: Save generated prompts as a JSON file for later use
 - Cyberpunk-inspired dark theme UI
 - Characters: @obesewith.munky, @obesewith.glassy, @obesewith.yerm, @obesewith.teefred